regiregi22/ARMA-3/README.md

 19- Restart the computer.

+20- Press Start button, search "Disk Cleanup", select C:, mark "DirectX Shader Cache" and click OK.

-20- Run Arma 3, go to Options, Video Options and click the button "AUTODETECT".
+21- Run Arma 3, go to Options, Video Options and click the button "AUTODETECT".
 Go to tab Display, set Display mode to "Fullscreen", set your resolution, set your aspect ratio, set "VSYNC" to Disabled, set "Anisotropic filtering" to 16x.
 This is your base configuration, if you want now you can fine tune the settings on the "General" tab and the "AA & PP" tab to your liking.
 You can see here if a setting is more CPU or GPU dependant: https://community.bistudio.com/wiki/Arma_3:_Performance_Optimisation

-21- Optional.
+22- Optional.
 This is the gold standard benchmark for testing Arma performance settings, if needed:
 Benchmark: https://steamcommunity.com/sharedfiles/filedetails/?id=375092418

 -----------------------------